Those who survive the coming destruction will find blessings even in the barren land, for I will give rest to the people of Israel.

 —Deuteronomy 8:2

 I have been known to be a pretty stubborn person…especially when it comes to change.
-In those moments, God often uses a spiritual 2×4 to get my attention, placing me in situations where there’s only one path forward: His way.
-He strips away the distractions that crowd my mind, forcing me to focus solely on Him.
+In those moments, God often uses a spiritual 2×4 to get my attention, placing me in situations where there’s only one path forward: his way.
+He strips away the distractions that crowd my mind, forcing me to focus solely on him.

 The Israelites faced a similar challenge after leaving Egypt.
 God knew they would bolt back at the first sign of trouble, so He led them the long way around — away from the easier road and into the wilderness (Exodus 13:17-18).
 Like them, I need these barren experiences to cultivate humility, reminding me that true obedience is forged in complete dependence on God.

-2. Trust in God’s Provision
+Trust in God’s Provision

 We went through fire and flood, but you brought us to a place of great abundance.